Bjg813/my-gatsby-blog/content/blog/arrow-functions/index.md

 Arrow function expressions are a JavaScript ES6 feature that was released in 2016.
 Arrow functions can create functions without using the function keyword and doesn't have to use the return keyword in most cases.

 ## Traditional Function Expression
-For traditional function expressions we bind it to a variable using var, then make it equal to an anonymous function and use the return keyword to trigger an expression.
+For traditional function expressions we bind it to a variable using `var`, then make it equal to an anonymous function and use the return keyword to trigger an expression.

 ![Traditional Function Expression Using A CapitalizeString To Capitalize A String](./function-expression.png)